 Chapter 1: Overcoming hurdles

+- Finding your rhythm.
 Ever hang out with another couple and realize how very different you and you partner are in comparison?
-It's not a judgment about who's better or worse, it's just a realization of your differences.
+It's not a judgement about who's better or worse.
+It's just a realization of your differences.
 Every couple is unique.
 Lean in to what makes your relationship special and start building a better budget, together.

 To do: Plan a sensible date night to talk specifically about budgeting.